Drmuhammadikram/mysite/content/data/_index.md

       title: '7 · Food security'
       subtitle: ''
       text: |-
         Undernourishment, severe food insecurity, the cost of a healthy diet and calorie supply across 186 countries.
-The diet cost is the striking one: it sets the price of adequate nutrition against the $3 a day extreme poverty line, and in much of the world eating well would consume a poor household's entire income.
-The food exists; it costs more than people have.
+Severe food insecurity is the measure that asks people directly whether they have gone without food — South Sudan records 63.1%, Italy 0.5%.
+Adequate nutrition costs between $2.50 and $7.29 a day depending on local prices; what varies far more is the income available to pay it.

         {{< foodsec >}}